okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-ciba/main/index.md

 ---
-title: Configure CIBA
+title: Transactional verification using CIBA
-excerpt: Learn how to configure CIBA for use with a custom authenticator
+excerpt: Learn how to use transactional verification with CIBA and a custom authenticator
 layout: Guides
 ---